muratk3n/thirdwave/en/README.md

 ---

-"It works on my machine" is the quintessential repsonse to "your code doesn't work" in IT or other computer based professions, it is now a running joke.
+"It works on my machine" is the quintessential response to "your code doesn't work" in IT or other computer based professions, it is now a running joke.